Grants and support

 Florence Nightingale Aid in Sickness Trust

 Provides grants to British citizens, who are disabled or in ill health.
-Funds are offered to pay for medical and household aids to help with independent living.
+Funds can pay for medical and household aids to help with independent living.
 Examples of items funded include wheelchairs, nebulisers, computers, washing machines and more.

 The Talisman Charitable Trust